 An IEEE 802.1cf network does not include IP layer, hence path establishment mechanisms using above layer-2 information are out of the scope of this document.
 In order to establish a path, a controller requires to be informed of the new flow, including its requirements in terms of capacity, delay and jitter.
 After receiving this information the controller can compute the best possible path and communicate this decision to the data path elements.
 After this, the data path elements will enforce the controller decision on the different packets traversing the data path.

-For this specific clause, it is important to distinguish between the concept of SDN and the actual implementation of this concept, such as OpenFlow.
-While SDN is basically the concept of control/data plane split and centralized control applied to a network, OpenFlow realizes these ideas on IEEE 802.1 compliant switches.
+For this specific clause, it is important to distinguish between the concept of SDN and the actual implementation of this concept, e.g., OpenFlow.
+While SDN is basically the concept of control/data plane split and centralized control applied to a network, the OpenFlow protocol is one of the possibilities to realize these ideas on IEEE 802.1Q compliant Bridges.
 It is very important for IEEE 802 readers, to understand the differences between the technologies and how the SDN idea can be implemented on them.
 As an example: while a network composed completely out of switches can be discoverable by an OpenFlow controller, a network in which these switches are connected also to a wireless network composed of several nodes, cannot.
-This is due to the differences between the IEEE 802.1 switch and an IEEE 802.11 portal.
+This is due to the differences between the IEEE 802.1Q Bridge and an IEEE 802.11 portal.
 In this case anything below the portal will be invisible to the OpenFlow controller (although IEEE 802.11ak work will solve some of these issues).

 For the general case, in order to perform the data path establishment, the following information/functionality is required: